Using Proper Fuel (Diesel)

 c CAUTION: Avoid injury!
 Fuel vapors are explosive and flammable:

-• Shut engine off before filling fuel tank.
+• Shut engine off and allow to cool before filling fuel tank.

 • Do not smoke while handling fuel.